 (g) all matters reserved for resolution by the General Meeting in terms of the provisions of this Code.

-Section 16 Chairmanship of the General Meeting
+Section 16 Chairship of the General Meeting

-(1) The Chairperson of Congregational Council shall preside over the General Meeting.
+(1) The chair of Congregational Council shall preside over the General Meeting.
 The meeting shall be opened with scripture reading and prayer and concluded with prayer.

-(2) The Secretary (section 32(1)) shall be responsible for the keeping of minutes of the General Meeting.
+(2) The secretary (Section 32(1)) shall be responsible for the keeping of minutes of the General Meeting.

 Section 17 Quorum

-A minimum of ___ voting members present shall constitute a quorum, provided that the meeting was properly convened in terms of section 14.
+A minimum of ___ voting members present shall constitute a quorum, provided that the meeting was properly convened in terms of Section 14.

 Section 18 Decision making